tc39/notes/es9/2018-03/mar-20.md

 DE: thanks for taking this on

 BFS: I am going to talk about the standard library.
 We have a relatively small standard library for JS.
 The best thing for us maybe not, we are here to propose things, but not as much for standard library as I'd hope.
 Most of the proposals are for syntax.
 Dan wrote up a list of everything that has changed that might be of concern.
 Java has a huge standard library, which is not something I'm very interested in copying.
 We have a cultural reason for why we've moved a little slower than some languages.We've been very conservative - we think through features and APIs on a year scale and we spend time on it.We have consistent interaction from the community regarding what features should be added (features from known libraries) Let's talk about what we're thinking about when we talk about what to add to the standard library.
 Optimizability and performance.
 Expressiveness... these are all important factors.
-We have weakMap, weakRef. also one of the main purposes of JS is the glue for the world wide web, everything that we can pull out from the standard library, everything that we add to the standard library is less stuff that needs to be pulled from the internet.
+We have `WeakMap`, `WeakRef`. also one of the main purposes of JS is the glue for the world wide web, everything that we can pull out from the standard library, everything that we add to the standard library is less stuff that needs to be pulled from the internet.
 We don't really have a bar for this right now.
 There is an expectation from userland that if something is useful that it has proven itself as useful and should belong in the spec.
 We try our best to go with what causes the least amount of friction not always the best though.
 We even have other specifications that are using javascript, and as we evolve our library we need to take that into consideration.
 There's been some cross-pollination with Node and the web.
 Some of these examples like TextEncoder, but they haven't landed in the JS spec for some reason, maybe we should look into why they haven't landed in the JS spec even though they're applicable to multiple environments.
 One idea that I have had after only a couple of months of trying to be an editor is perhaps we should think of another way to document and publish our constraints for the standard library.
 These standards were written by Dan (thank you so much).
 There are some different expectations of how we use IDL, but maybe we should look at producing this new domain language for JS.
 And that might be a way to ease people reading the specs and quickly skim over things

 BFS: Built-in modules.
 We just had that whole thing about arrays.
 We've tried for years to describe built-in modules, some of us liked them but some of us don't liked them.
 There have also been some philosophical differences such as people wanting things to be available on the global or not.